caseykelso/react-native-teakerne/README.md

-# Desolation - A React Native Example Application for IOS & Android
+# Teakerne - A Makefile project for building, deploying, and debugging react-native android and ios applications from the CLI using macos or linux.
+This project unifies the workflow for both target platforms.
 Mobile app for setting up, configuring, and testing the sensors

 ## Ubuntu 22.04 Environment Setup